Sustainable architecture: design, materials and more about sustainable buildings

 What is sustainable architecture design?

+Ecological design seeks to control the all-too familiar impact of our homes, work centers, schools or leisure centers.
 Therefore, designs in sustainable architecture are inspired by the above principles and they do so, not just to be reflected in the end result, but also through the implementation of processes, starting with planning.
 Essentially, the idea is to design and create buildings that consume less energy, use more advanced sustainable solutions and develop specific social cohesion functions.
-Below are a few examples of this.
+Sustainable examples are able to address all of these areas and create a positive impact on multiple levels.

 Examples of sustainable architecture solutions